SecretFoundation/SNIPs/SNIP-20.md

 - __Message__ - This is an on-chain interface.
 It is triggered by sending a transaction, and receiving an on-chain response which is read by the client.
 Messages are authenticated both by the blockchain, and by the secret enclave
 - __Query__ - This is an off-chain interface.
 Queries are done by returning data that a node has locally, and are not public.
 Query responses are returned immediately, and do not have to wait for blocks.
 In addition, queries cannot be authenticated using the standard interfaces.
 Any contract that wishes to strongly enforce query permissions must implement it themselves.
 (TBD - should this be standardized?)
+- __Cosmos Message Sender__ - The account that is found under the `sender` field in a standard Cosmos SDK message.
+This is also the signer of the message.

 ## Padding

 Secret-20 tokens may want to enforce constant length messages to avoid leaking data.
 To support this functionality, an optional _padding_ field may be sent with ANY of the messages in this spec.
 Contracts and Clients MUST ignore this field if sent, either in the request or response fields

+## Requests

+Requests are

 ## Responses